NCLEX Scoring

 How does partial credit work for SATA and case studies?

 NGN items use partial-credit scoring where you receive credit for correct selections.
 For example, if a bow-tie item has 6 responses across 3 columns and you get 5 correct, you earn credit for those 5.
-This differs from traditional all-or-nothing SATA and better reflects partial clinical knowledge.
-The NCLEX uses a +1/-1 scoring model for many NGN items, where correct selections add points and incorrect selections may subtract points.
-This means demonstrating partial understanding is recognized and rewarded, making the assessment more fair and aligned with how clinical reasoning actually works.
+Some multi-response items use plus/minus scoring, while other item types may use zero/one or rationale scoring — the exact method depends on the item type.
+This means demonstrating partial understanding is recognized and rewarded, making the assessment more aligned with how clinical reasoning actually works.

-Is this scoring system the same as the actual NCLEX?
+Is RN Test Pro's scoring the same as the actual NCLEX?

 Why doesn't NCLEX show a percentage score?